US STOCKS-Wall St falls further, bearish signals mount

 The S&P 500's healthcare sector also experienced big declines, with UnitedHealth Group Inc down 3.8 percent at $59.69, after the insurer lowered its 2013 revenue outlook.

-Other decliners included Morgan Stanley, whose shares dropped 5.4 percent to $20.31 after the bank reported revenue from fixed-income and commodities trading fell sharply from a year earlier.
-Shares of Bank of America, which posted disappointing results on Wednesday, fell 2.2 percent to $11.44 on Thursday.

-S&P 500 earnings are expected to have risen 1.9 percent in the first quarter, up from the 1.5 percent estimate at the start of the month, based on actual results from 82 companies and estimates for the rest, according to Thomson Reuters data as of Thursday morning.
+S&P 500 earnings are now expected to have risen 1.9 percent in the first quarter, up from the 1.5 percent estimate at the start of the month, based on actual results from 82 companies and estimates for the rest, according to Thomson Reuters data.

-Of companies that have reported, 72 percent have topped analysts' expectations, but only 43.9 percent have beaten revenue forecasts.
+Of those that have reported, 72 percent have topped analysts' expectations, but only 43.9 percent have beaten revenue forecasts.

 March 29 The following bids, mergers, acquisitions and disposals were reported by 2000 GMT on Wednesday: